SteveLasker/draft-lasker-vcon-lifecycle/README.md

 - **Party**: A party, or participant of a vCon, as identified in the vCon draft.
 - **Entity**: A generic reference to companies, groups or individuals that may share, alter, consume a vCon.
 An entity may be a Data Recorder, Data Controller, Data Processor or some other role that has not yet been defined that participates in the possession and/or processing of a vCon.
+- **SCITT Transparency Service**: An append-only ledger for integrity protecting vCons, ensuring the state of a vCon is known at a point in time for conformance to governance and regulatory requirements.

 ## vCon Lifecycle

 vCons have a lifecycle from creation with consent, processing, enhancements, to revocation and deletion.
 The workflow involves a vCon moving across multiple companies and network boundaries, often fanning out in 1:many relationships of sharing.
 An entity that creates or consumes vCons will have several components to their vCon services:

-- **Conserver**: A vCon workflow engine that ingests vCons, routing them for processing and enhancements.
-A conserver doesn’t store a vCon, rather processes it, retrieving it from, and saving it to a vCon Registry
-- **vCon Registy**: A storage service, capable of storing vCons, including rich metadata and larger attachments including audio and video recordings.
-A vCon registry manages the de-duplication of shared elements of a vCon.
-- **SCITT Transparency Service**: An append-only ledger for integrity protecting vCons, ensuring the state of a vCon is known at a point in time for conformance to governance and regulatory requirements.

 <img src="./media/vcon-lifecycle.svg" alt="vCon Lifecycle" style="height: 300px;"/>